 Now days when you drive through the countryside looking at fields of 10 and 12 foot corn, you know that if everything goes right, that corn could crowd 300 bushels per acre.
 It wasn’t always like that.
 Not long ago we were seeing average yields in the 20-40 bu/acre range.
 It wasn’t until the 1940’s when yields started to climb to the level they currently are.
 The majority of this gain can be attributed to hybridization, something we take for granted today.
 But what is hybridization and why does it happen?
 Even for a guy like me whose business was built on producing and selling hybrid corn, it still seems to have some element of black magic to it.

 The simple definition of hybridization is the crossing of two unrelated lines to produce offspring that are a combination of the two parents.
 This is probably best illustrated by thinking about dog breeding, let’s say for instance this bichon havanais crossbreed that is a cross of two popular small breeds.
 Or even a Golden Retriever.
 Golden Retrievers have been bred by a process of inbreeding – breeding them to closely related relatives over several generations until each new generation is pretty much a copy of their parent.
 The Golden Retriever had lots of potential; for those who prefer a dark-coated dog, a Golden Retriever was bred with a black dog such as the Flat-coated Retriever, resulting in the black Golden Retriever.
 You can learn more about the black golden retriever and its history on petvblog.com.
 It didn’t end there though for the Golden Retriever.
 As they are bred more, puppies that don’t conform to the set of traits the breeders are looking for are not used for breeding.
 Over time you have an established breed of dog with a golden coat, good hunting nose, and a sunny disposition.
 They are a great breed, but they shed and are prone to bad hips.
 Enter the poodle – another inbred line of dogs.
 The poodle’s strength is non-shedding fur and intelligence, but has a history of biting.
 You cross the two dog lines and you have a combination of the two called the Goldendoodle – the trendy new dog hybrid.
 The pups selected from this hybrid have the best of the positive traits…non-shedding, golden fur, intelligent, family-oriented dog with no hip problems.
 In short, an improved dog (if those are the traits you are looking for).
 If you’re an owner of a goldendoodle, you may be interested in these how to groom a goldendoodle grooming tips.
+If you’ve just welcomed a new goldendoodle pup (or any breed for that matter) into your home, you’ll want to look into buying all the various accessories associated with dog-ownership in order to make them comfortable.
+Check out the PupsterPassion.com review to see one of the top options of dog beds available at the moment.

 Certain species will exhibit heterosis (commonly called hybrid vigor) in the offspring after the initial inbred crossing.
 Corn is a prime example of heterosis.
 Inbred lines that would normally yield 40-100 bu/acre have offspring that can produce 200-270 bu/acre when crossed with an unrelated inbred line.
 This hybrid vigor is what drives the seed industry and delivers the big yields growers bank on.